nickhedley/gridtwin-za/HANDOVER.md

 Build `2026-09-12o`.
 Suite clean.
 This session ran long; what follows is what a new session needs to pick up without re-deriving it.

+> SUPERSEDED IN PART, 17 Sep 2026.
+The current build is `2026-09-17a`, five days and two long
+> sessions later, and the suite counts, the retail headline and the cost-recovery figures below
+> have all moved.
+Individual figures are marked where they are known not to reproduce, but
+> TREAT ANY UNMARKED NUMBER IN THIS FILE AS UNVERIFIED against the current build.
+What survives
+> reliably is the METHOD sections - the working method, the satellite-work errors, and the
+> "measure before concluding" note at the end - none of which depend on a build.
+RESULTS.md is
+> the current record of findings.

 ---

 ## Read first